patternfly/patternfly-react/packages/react-codemods/README.md

 # @patternfly/react-codemods

-_PatternFly React codemods are currently experimental only.
-These may be useful in the future after package namespaces are changed for PatternFly Next._
+_PatternFly React codemods are currently experimental only._

 This repository contains a collection of codemod scripts for use with [JSCodeshift](https://github.com/facebook/jscodeshift) that help update Patternfly React projects.